Our best tips for acne-prone skin

 Diet and skin care products

-Although the main causes of acne-prone skin tend to be hormonal or hereditary, there are a few other factors that have been shown to worsen symptoms; this mainly applies to diet and various skin care products.
-When it comes to diet, a lot is individual, but there are studies that show that certain foods in combination with oily skin give an increased risk of acne.
-However, we always recommend that you do not change your diet alone, but combine it with a medical treatment if you suffer from acne that requires medical treatment.
-This is to minimize the risk of scarring.
+Although the main causes of acne-prone skin tend to be hormonal or hereditary, there are a few other factors that have been shown to worsen symptoms; this applies primarily to diet and various skin care products.
+When it comes to diet, it is very individual, but there are studies that show that certain foods in combination with oily skin increase the risk of acne.

 • Use non-comedogenic makeup, i.e. makeup that does not clog pores.